 Some reasons for your air-dry clay to crack as it dries up:

-Apart from this, if you start working with air-dry clay that has already started drying, it could lead to cracking issues due to faulty moldability.
+If you start working with air-dry clay that has already started drying, it could lead to cracking issues due to faulty moldability.
 The key is to check if your air-dry clay feels too hard to mold or create shapes with.
-If it does feel too dry, try to add some water to the clay.
+If it feels too dry, add some water to the clay.
 It will help add to the flexibility and prevent cracking issues.
 Also, you must ensure that the air-dry clay is safely stored in an air-tight container.

 If you have used too much water while trying to layer clay on top of another existing layer and mold it into one sculpture, your clay may not have the stability to hold itself up.
 While it may help keep different parts together initially, the excess water is bound to evaporate from the clay during drying.
 As a result, it leaves your sculpture in pieces and may even cause cracking due to the lack of water molecules to bond clay particles together.